James Talbot (footballer)

-James Talbot (born 24 April 1997) is an Irish professional footballer who plays as a goalkeeper for the League of Ireland Premier Division club Bohemians.
+James Talbot (born 24 April 1997) is an Irish professional footballer signed as a goalkeeper for the USL League One club Corpus Christi FC.

-Youth
+Early life

+James Talbot was born in Dublin and grew up in Finglas.
 Talbot started his football career with Home Farm in the North Dublin suburb of Whitehall.
 Home Farm had previously produced a number of Republic of Ireland internationals, including Johnny Giles, Ronnie Whelan, and Richard Dunne.
 At the age of 15, he was signed by English club Sunderland.
 Between 2016 and 2018, he made a number of appearances for Sunderland's Under-23 side and in the EFL Trophy.

 Club career

 Darlington

 In December 2017, Talbot was sent on loan to National League North side Darlington FC, in a deal intended to run until April 2018.
 In doing so he followed in the footsteps of fellow Sunderland academy product and goalkeeper Jordan Pickford, who spent a spell on loan with the Quakers in the 2011–12 season.
 Talbot was immediately installed as Darlington's number one goalkeeper, starting in six games and firmly establishing himself as a regular starter.

 His time at Blackwell Meadows took a bad turn in January 2018, following a 1–1 draw away to relegation rivals Alfreton Town.
 With Darlington leading 1–0 in the 88th minute of the game, Talbot was penalised for punching Alfreton midfielder Tom Allan immediately after punching clear a cross, earning a red card for violent conduct.
 A resulting penalty was scored, leading to a 1–1 draw and keeping Darlington in the relegation zone.
 He lost his place in the team following the match, and was replaced as the club's primary goalkeeper by Aynsley Pears.
 In late February 2018, after receiving a three-match ban for the incident with Alfreton, Talbot was sent back to Sunderland.

 In June 2018, Sunderland announced the release of eight players, including Talbot and former Irish international John O'Shea.